 Abnormally high testosterone levels can cause problems for both males and females.
 Testosterone is a male sex hormone, but females also produce small amounts of it.

 Normal amounts of testosterone are essential for health.
-However, too much can cause several issues, including problems with fertility and an increased risk of certain types of cancer.
+However, too much can cause several issues, including problems with fertility and an

 In this article, we discuss the signs of high testosterone in males and females.
 We also list potential causes and treatment options.